Recognition of the Informal Carer Status

 - Applying the candidate to immediately available job offers that match his/her profile;

-- Providing professional guidance to support the management of carers’ professional career, namely, those who want to rethink their professional project, who are interested in creating a business project or who have to make educational and training choices;
+- Providing professional guidance to support the management of the carers’ professional career, namely, those who want to rethink their professional project, who are interested in creating a business project or who have to make educational and training choices;

 - Providing geographical mobility supports for candidates who conclude employment contracts or create their own employment and whose workplace involves their geographical mobility, as provided for in the applicable legislation;